Dave Smith (Peterborough, Ontario politician): Politics

-Smith also introduced a second Private Members Bill (Bill 53) entitled Special Hockey Day Act 2018.
-The Bill proclaims March 27, 2019 as Special Hockey Day to coincide with the start of the 25th annual Special Hockey International tournament in Toronto.
+Smith introduced a second Private Members Bill (Bill 53) entitled Special Hockey Day Act 2018.
+The Bill proclaims March 27, 2019, as Special Hockey Day to coincide with the start of the 25th annual Special Hockey International tournament in Toronto.
 After first reading of this Bill it was reintroduced as schedule 39 in the Fall Economic Statement and received Royal Assent on December 6, 2018.